VLManoj/Docker-Project/README.md

 # Docker-Project
-Uploding project to docker Continer and docker hub,
+Uploding project to docker Container and docker hub.